SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ## Conformance Tests

-As there are currently no REQUIRED volume types, we can only look for the RECOMMENDED aspects and a conformance test is not a must.
+As there are currently no REQUIRED volume types, we can only look for the RECOMMENDED aspects and thus executing a conformance test is not a must.
-Furthermore those aspects either are only discoverable by an admin or have to be described in either name or description by the deployer.
+Furthermore the recommended aspects currently have to be described in the description by the deployer.
+In future versions we aim to integrate some extra_specs for them in upstream OpenStack
 And it is also possible that a single volume type can currently fulfill all RECOMMENDED aspects.

-TODO: create meaningful test
+**TODO:** The current test will check for the presence of `[encrypted]` and `[replicated]` in the description of at least one volume type.